 INTEGRATED MEDDRA MEDICAL CODING

-Our Nukleus EDC platform allow for different coding libraries (i e MedDRA, WHO DD, ICD 10 etc) to be used to either help code the concomitant medication, medical history or adverse event terms
+Our Nukleus EDC platform allows for different coding libraries (ie. MedDRA, MIMS, ICD 10) to be used to either help code the concomitant medication, medical history or adverse event terms

 These coding libraries are fully integrated and can be included in any of our solutions should the sponsor company, CRO or research facility be licensed to do so.